electricimp/imp-central-impt/CommandsManual.md

 User is asked to confirm the operation if the current directory already contains [Project File](#project-file) (confirmed automatically with **--force** option).
 If confirmed, the existed [Project File](#project-file) is overwritten.

 The command does not download any Deployment.
-To download source code from a Deployment - explicitly call **impt build get** command.
+To download source code from a Deployment - explicitly call [**impt build get**](#build-get) command.

-At the end of the command execution information about the project is displayed (the same as by **impt project info** command).
+At the end of the command execution information about the project is displayed (as by **impt project info** command).

 | Option | Alias | Mandatory? | Value Required? | Description |
 | --- | --- | --- | --- | --- |